NavneetKanna/blog/_posts/2024-01-30-Understanding-Metal-and-MSL.md

 - End the encoding
 - Commit the command buffer to the command queue so that it can be executed by the GPU

+Command buffer and command encoder objects are lightweight and can be created multiple times, however, Command queues, Data buffers, Compute states, Libraries are expensive and should be resued.

 The full code

 ```python